StevenMaude/blog-content/posts/2013/a-beginners-guide-to-os-encryption-dual.md

 This isn't ideal.
 If you forget the key, you're locked out of your PC.
-It's also something else to have to carry around (though I suppose it might be possible to use a phone as USB storage...).
+It's also something else to have to carry around (though I suppose it might be possible to use a phone as USB storage…).
 If I was just lazy and just left it plugged in the whole time, it could easily be stolen with the PC.
 So, it was best that I didn't spend any more time considering this option.